CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 3.8 Corporate Opportunities

-Team Members owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
-If a Team Member learns of a business or investment opportunity through the use of corporate property or information or his or her position at or with the Company, such as from a competitor or actual or potential customer, supplier or business associate of the Company, he or she may not personally participate in the opportunity or make the investment without the prior written approval of the Compliance Officer.
+You owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
+Business or investment opportunities you learn of through your position at or with the Company, such as from a competitor or actual or potential customer, supplier or business associate of the Company, is a business or investment opportunity for the Company in the first instance.
+You may not use corporate property or information or your position at the Company for improper personal gain, and you may not compete with the Company.
+You may not personally participate in the opportunity or make the investment without the prior written approval of the Compliance Officer.
 Officers and directors must obtain the prior approval of the Audit Committee of the Board of Directors.
-Such an opportunity should be considered a business or investment opportunity for the Company in the first instance.
-You may not use corporate property or information or your position at the Company for improper personal gain, and you may not compete with the Company.

 4.1 Receipt of Gifts and Entertainment

-Giving or receiving any payment or gift in the nature of a bribe or kickback is absolutely prohibited.
+Giving or receiving any payment or gift in the nature of a bribe or kickback is absolutely prohibited and may be unlawful.

-This policy does not prohibit tip category Team Members from accepting gratuities received during the performance of their regular job duties.
+This policy does not prohibit tip category employees from accepting gratuities received during the performance of their regular job duties.

 4.2 Offering Gifts and Entertainment

 When you are providing a gift, entertainment or other accommodation in connection with Company business, you must do so in a manner that is in good taste and without excessive expense.
-Except for complimentary goods and services customarily provided to customers in the ordinary course of the Company's business, you may not furnish or offer to furnish any gift that is of more than token value or that goes beyond the common courtesies associated with accepted business practices.
+Except for complimentary goods and services customarily provided to customers in the ordinary course of the Company's business, you may not furnish or offer to furnish any gift that goes beyond the common courtesies associated with accepted business practices.
 You should follow the above guidelines for receiving gifts in determining when it is appropriate to give gifts.

 Our suppliers, vendors, and tenants likely have gift and entertainment policies of their own.
 You must be careful never to provide a gift or entertainment that you know violates the other company's gift and entertainment policy.
 Special rules apply in the context of dealing with government officials and employees.
 See "Interacting with Government—Prohibition on Gifts to Government Officials and Employees" below.

-Giving or receiving any payment or gift in the nature of a bribe or kickback is absolutely prohibited.
+Giving or receiving any payment or gift in the nature of a bribe or kickback is absolutely prohibited and may be unlawful.

 5. PROTECTION AND PROPER USE OF COMPANY ASSETS AND INFORMATION